 MAGUINDANAO: DISCOVER THE HIDDEN BEAUTY!

-On some days when you crave for a great swimming adventure, or you simply want to spend the day out in a beach waiting for a setting sun to paint the horizon and spark the air with a sense of tranquility, pick the beaches and resorts of Maguindanao Province among your options.
-It has beaches in Parang such as Punta , Making and Zone and Kusiong Beach in Datu Odin Sinsuat, all of which will charm you with a splendid experience that one may never forget.
+On some days when you crave for a great swimming adventure, or you simply want to spend the day out on a beach waiting for a setting sun to paint the horizon and spark the air with a sense of tranquility, pick the beaches and resorts of Maguindanao Province among your options.
+It has beaches in Parang such as Punta, Making and Zone and Kusiong Beach in Datu Odin Sinsuat, all of which will charm you with a splendid experience that one may never forget.

-Be astonished with the sacred spaces and beautiful interiors of the Blue Mosque (Masjid), a place of worship for the followers of Islam that will surely leave one in awe for its marvelous architecture.
+Be astonished by the sacred spaces and beautiful interiors of the Blue Mosque (Masjid), a place of worship for the followers of Islam that will surely leave one in awe for its marvelous architecture.
 Accentuated by its color, the Mosque is a famous attraction and landmark in Parang that lies along Narciso Highway.

-Bask in history as you visit Camp General Salipada K. Pendatun, a barracks named after the great Filipino Muslim statesman, lawyer and soldier.
+Bask in history as you visit Camp General Salipada K. Pendatun, a barracks named after the great Filipino Muslim statesman, lawyer, and soldier.
 Located at Parang, Maguindanao, it has been the sanctuary of many Filipino noble gentlemen-in-arms.
 If in search of golfing challenge, bring out the sportsman in you by playing in the picturesque view of the golf course inside the camp.

 One of the Philippine Army’s Infantry units in Central Mindanao, the 6th Infantry Division, also known as the Kampilan Division, is housed in Camp B. Gen. Gonzalo H. Siongco located at Awang, Datu Odin Sinsuat, Maguindanao.
 It has a momentary housing facility that is accessible, decent, convenient and affordable to all military officers, enlisted personnel, civilian employees and their dependents while on official or personal travel.

 Indulge and feel the peace and solitude emanating from the Retreat – Shrine Ministry located at Tamontaka, Datu Odin, Sinsuat, Maguindanao.
 It presents an ideal getaway for people seeking spiritual healing and relaxation of both body and mind.
-The beautiful forest park with its cool trees, quiet grounds and outdoor benches which surround the area makes it a favorable place for prayer, reflection and meditation.
+The beautiful forest park with its cool trees, quiet grounds and outdoor benches which surround the area makes it a favorable place for prayer, reflection, and meditation.

 Also situated at Tamontaka, Datu Odin Sinsuat, Maguindanao, Our Lady of Lourdes Grotto strives to provide a welcoming presence and a scenic environment conducive to spiritual healing and recreation.
 With its Children’s Park, Retreat House and mini-zoo designed for the joy and leisure of the visitors, the Grotto is indeed an inviting destination for all.